Govan Mbeki: Armed struggle and Robben Island

 In 1960, the ANC was banned, and along with the underground SACP, formed Umkhonto we Sizwe (MK), which became ANC's armed wing.
-Mbeki was involved, and, at his urging, Strachan assisted MK by turning his hand to improvised explosive devices based on substances like potassium permanganate, magnesium, glycerol and icing sugar.
+Mbeki was involved, and, at his urging, Strachan assisted MK by turning his hand to improvised explosive devices based on substances such as potassium permanganate, magnesium, glycerol and icing sugar.

 Meanwhile, in November 1962, the then-Minister of Justice, John Vorster, banned New Age.
-When the editorial board came out with its successor publication Spark, Vorster went one step further by banning not the newspaper but its editors and writers.
+When the editorial board came out with its successor publication, Spark, Vorster went one step further by banning not the newspaper but its editors and writers.
 This effectively ended Mbeki's role as editor and journalist in the country.
 On 11 July 1963, he was arrested with other MK high commanders.
 In 1964, he was an accused in the Rivonia Trial and sentenced to Robben Island.